malashkovv/translation-api-service/README.md

 ### minikube

 Unfortunately, I haven't managed to run `minikube` with GPU enabled, I did not have a spare one.
-Please, see official docs on how to enable GPU.
+Please, see the official docs on how to enable GPU.

 #### Create